YusufKebabci/IP_Blacklist_Control/README.md

-# IP Blacklist Kontrol Aracı
+# IP Blacklist Checker

-Girilen bir IP adresinin kara listede olup olmadığını **yerel dosya** ve **online DNSBL sorgusu** ile kontrol eden Python/Tkinter masaüstü uygulaması.
+A Python/Tkinter desktop application that checks whether an IP address is blacklisted, using both a **local file** and a **live DNSBL lookup**.

-## Özellikler
+## Features

-- IPv4 format doğrulama (regex ile)
+- IPv4 format validation (with regex)
-- Yerel kara liste dosyasından kontrol (`ip_blacklist.txt`)
+- Local blacklist check (`ip_blacklist.txt`)
-- Online kontrol — Spamhaus DNSBL sorgusu (`socket` modülü ile, API key gerektirmez)
+- Online check — Spamhaus DNSBL lookup (via the `socket` module, no API key required)
-- Geçmiş kayıt sistemi (JSON dosyasına otomatik kayıt)
+- History tracking (automatically saved to a JSON file)
-- Sade ve okunabilir Tkinter arayüzü
+- Clean and simple Tkinter interface

-## Kullanılan Kütüphaneler
+## Libraries Used

 - `os`
 - `re`